The number one thing you need to know before going out to metal detect anywhere, GET PERMISSION.

 Lost property is such property in there the owner involuntarily loses it due to their carelessness.
 The owner of the said property also does not know where that lost property is.
 If you come across ‘lost property,’ the finder receives title to that property unless the actual owner can come forward and can adequately claim the lost property.

-Abandoned property is a case where the owner throws away, discards, or voluntarily give up possession of the property.
+Abandoned property is a case where the owner throws away, discards, or voluntarily gives up possession of the property.
 In this case, the found property is given to the first person that finds it.

 Many U.S. states have agreed that the treasure trove laws rule in favor of the property’s finder or the treasure found.
 Kind of like the ‘finders keepers’ rule.’
 Now, this DOES NOT apply if you have NOT asked permission and are on someone’s property illegally and ‘find’ treasure.
 The courts will NOT rule in your favor.
 Do not pass GO.
 Do not collect $200.